 Volume Events Monitoring

-- Amazon EBS generates events for volume status checks
+- EBS generates events for volume status checks

-- Events description can be Awaiting Action (to enabled I/O), IO enabled, IO Auto-Enabled, or whether the status check resulted in Normal, Degraded, Severely Degraded or stalled status
+- Events description can be Awaiting Action (to enable I/O), IO enabled, IO Auto-Enabled, or whether the status check resulted in Normal, Degraded, Severely Degraded, or stalled status

 - Questions are collected from Internet and the answers are marked as per my knowledge and understanding (which might differ with yours).